Greetings, glorious testers!

 Too much hand holding and people will get bored and leave, too little and people who may have liked your game won’t play it because they have no idea what’s going on.

-• protostarprotostar Member, Alpha One, Adventurer
+• protostarprotostar Member, Alpha One, Alpha Two, Early Alpha Two

 When you first start the game for the very first time, cinematic.
 Then, each class/race should get their own starting intro or depending on which starting area you choose.
 Also important, the ability to skip tutorials.
 Some people like re-rolling toons weekly. not me but some people I know :P